Unique-maximum and conflict-free colorings for hypergraphs and tree graphs: Introduction

-The study of conflict-free coloring hypergraphs started in \cite{ELRS03jo}, with an emphasis in hypergraphs induced by geometric shapes.
-The main application of conflict-free coloring is that it represents a frequency assignment for cellular networks.
+The study of conflict-free coloring hypergraphs started in \cite{ELRS03jo,Sm03}, with an emphasis in hypergraphs induced by geometric shapes.
+The main application of conflict-free coloring is that it models a frequency assignment for cellular networks.
 A cellular network consists of two kinds of nodes: \emph{base stations} and \emph{mobile agents}.
 Base stations have fixed positions and provide the backbone of the network; they are represented by vertices in \(V\).
 Mobile agents are the clients of the network and they are served by base stations.
 This is done as follows: Every base station has a fixed frequency; this is represented by the coloring \(C\), i.e., colors represent frequencies.
 If an agent wants to establish a link with a base station it has to tune itself to this base station's frequency.
 Since agents are mobile, they can be in the range of many different base stations.
 To avoid interference, the system must assign frequencies to base stations in the following way: For any range, there must be a base station in the range with a frequency that is not used by some other base station in the range.
 One can solve the problem by assigning \(n\) different frequencies to the \(n\) base stations.
 However, using many frequencies is expensive, and therefore, a scheme that reuses frequencies, where possible, is preferable.
 Conflict-free coloring problems have been the subject of many recent papers due to their practical and theoretical interest (see e.g.\ \cite{PT03,HS03,Chenetal2006,EM05, BCS2008talg}).

-Most approaches in the conflict-free coloring literature use unique-maximum colorings (a notable exception is the `triples' algorithm in \cite{BCS2008talg}), because unique-maximum colorings are easier to argue about in proofs, due to their additional structure.
+Most approaches in the conflict-free coloring literature rely on the stronger unique-maximum colorings (a notable exception is the `triples' algorithm in \cite{BCS2008talg}), because unique-maximum colorings are easier to argue about in proofs, due to their additional structure.
 Another advantage of unique-maximum colorings is the simplicity of computing the unique color in any range (it is always the maximum color), given a unique-maximum coloring, which can be helpful if very simple mobile devices are used by the agents.